CurtisWirtz/plongeur/README.md

 - 404 page: (notFoundComponent on frontend)

-- docker prune cronjob: every night at 3:00 AM ...using bash? `0 3 * * * /usr/bin/docker system prune -af --volumes`
+- docker prune cronjob on production server: every night at 3:00 AM ...using bash? `0 3 * * * /usr/bin/docker system prune -af --volumes`
     (addresses the remnant <none> containers that could accumulate and burn up bandwidth)

     in the meantime, running `docker image prune` will cleanse the dangling containers - they tend to be 0B large anyways...